SharePoint/sp-dev-docs/docs/general-development/how-to-embed-images-videos-and-documents-in-posts-in-sharepoint-server.md

 - Microsoft.SharePoint.Client.UserProfilies

 To use the examples in this article, you'll need to upload an image, a video, and a document.
 To use the video example, the video feature must be enabled on the server and the video file must be stored in an asset library.
 To use the document example in an on-premises environment, Office Online must be configured in the environment.
-For more information, see  [Plan digital asset libraries in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/ee414275.aspx) and [Configure SharePoint 2013 to use Office Online](http://technet.microsoft.com/en-us/library/ff431687.aspx).
+For more information, see  [Plan digital asset libraries in SharePoint](http://technet.microsoft.com/en-us/library/ee414275.aspx) and [Configure SharePoint to use Office Online](http://technet.microsoft.com/en-us/library/ff431687.aspx).

-For instructions about how to set up your development environment and create a console application, see  [How to: Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint 2013](how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md).
+For instructions about how to set up your development environment and create a console application, see  [How to: Create and delete posts and retrieve the social feed by using the .NET client object model in SharePoint](how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md).

-## Example: Embed an image in a post in SharePoint Server 2013
+## Example: Embed an image in a post in SharePoint
 <a name="bkmk_addImage"> </a>

 The following code example publishes a post that contains an embedded image.
 It shows how to: